Saturday, December 8, 2018

 CLICK ON IMAGE TO ENLARGE

 Lou Feck produced the first eight covers for the Wagons West series by Dana Fuller Ross (a pseudonym of Noel B. Gerson), but after Lou's untimely death Bantam's art director Len Leone asked Larkin if he could help out with the rest of the covers.
 Bob responded in kind and between the years 1982 and 1989 he produced the final sixteen covers.
-This led to even more work on several spin-off titles written by James Reasoner using the Ross moniker.
-I only wish it were possible to have all of Larkin's Wagons West paintings reproduced on one large poster sheet.
-What a glorious slice of Americana that would be framed on your wall!
+This led to even more work on several spin-off titles written by James Reasoner, also under the Ross moniker.
+I wish it were possible to have all of Larkin's Wagons West paintings reproduced on one large poster sheet, what a glorious slice of Americana that would be framed on your wall!

-Louisiana (Volume 16, Bantam, January, 1986): "Louisiana!
+WAGONS WEST 16, LOUISIANA (Bantam, January, 1986): 'Louisiana!
 A volatile mix of Cajun and Creole, exotic and tame, good and evil walked the waterfront and the wild side.
 Here legitimate cargo hid the illegal trade in opium, weapons and shanghaied men.
 Here the diabolical domain of a mysterious Chinese Tong would sweep legendary fighting man Toby Holt---intrepid son of Wagonmaster Whip Holt---into a struggle with a sensual woman more deadly than any man.
-And while an unusual underworld ally waged a vendetta against a lawman gone bad, another brave Holt---hot-blooded young Cindy---proved her marksmanship and courage as she pulled the trigger in an explosive adventure on the untamed frontier... as the crossroads of a nation met where America's melting pot became the cauldron brewing a young country's destiny---Louisiana!"
+And while an unusual underworld ally waged a vendetta against a lawman gone bad, another brave Holt---hot-blooded young Cindy---proved her marksmanship and courage as she pulled the trigger in an explosive adventure on the untamed frontier... as the crossroads of a nation met where America's melting pot became the cauldron brewing a young country's destiny---Louisiana!'

-Arizona (Volume 21, Bantam, March, 1988): "Arizona!
+WAGONS WEST 21, ARIZONA (Bantam, March, 1988): 'Arizona!
 To a sun-scorched frontier the Winchester rifle promised redemption from a hell of outlaw tyranny.
 In the hands of brave cavalry officers such as Cindy Holt's new husband, Reed Kerr, this superior weapon could be the true peacemaker of the West.
 But treachery has no honor, and an ambush could cut down youth and hope, not just in Yuma, but abroad, where West Pointer Capt.
 Henry Blake undertook a dangerous secret mission... and in Kentucky where famous scout Toby Holt---son of legendary Wagonmaster Whip Holt---took aim at a scoundrel's heart.
-These men are forced to face their most dangerous enemies and with their hearts, minds, and bullets, protect and defend family, country, and decency in the epic Arizona!"
+These men are forced to face their most dangerous enemies and with their hearts, minds, and bullets, protect and defend family, country, and decency in the epic Arizona!'

-Oklahoma (Volume 23, Bantam, May 1989): "Oklahoma!
+WAGONS WEST 23, OKLAHOMA (Bantam, May 1989): 'Oklahoma!
 This harsh, open country beckons like a treacherous woman, offering happiness to farmers and ranchers, then breaking their hearts.
 Tick fever is killing the cattle; the unscrupulous land dealers are stealing families' dreams.
 Now hate and anger are building like a thunderhead ready to burst into a storm of gunplay and death.
 The threat is range war.
 The solution is Toby Holt---son of the legendary Wagonmaster Whip Holt---whose draw is quicker and whose aim is surer than that of any man alive.
-But while Toby rides the dusty trail toward Oklahoma, young Captain Henry Blake rides hell-bent toward a shootout in the Dakotas, not knowing that an enemy plans to destroy the beautiful woman he left behind... as the showdown season nears in magnificent Oklahoma!"
+But while Toby rides the dusty trail toward Oklahoma, young Captain Henry Blake rides hell-bent toward a shootout in the Dakotas, not knowing that an enemy plans to destroy the beautiful woman he left behind... as the showdown season nears in magnificent Oklahoma!'

-It doesn't get any better than this for pure dramatic portraiture unless you throw in the other five covers that Larkin did for the Sergeant series and now we have the equivalent of a live hand grenade rolling around in our foxhole.
-Famed Italian-born romance painter Pino Daeni got the nine volume WWII series going for Zebra by producing the cover art for the first three volumes.
-Bantam then took over the series proper with volume 4, The Liberation of Paris (Bantam, August, 1981), and utilizing Larkin, continued to advance the same basic cover design that Daeni had established.
+It doesn't get any better than this for pure dramatic portraiture unless you throw in the other two covers that Larkin did for the Sergeant series, volumes 5 & 7, which I'm still searching for, and now we have the equivalent of a live hand grenade rolling around in our foxhole.
+Famed Italian-born romance painter Pino Daeni got the nine volume WWII series going for Zebra in 1980 by producing the cover art for the first three volumes.
+Bantam then took over the series proper in August, 1981, with volume 4, The Liberation of Paris, and utilizing Larkin, continued to advance the same basic cover design that Daeni had established.

 Gordon Davis is a pseudonym of Len Levinson, one of twenty-two that he used while penning more than 80 novels, most of which fall under the domain of men's adventure series, i.e., The Rat Bastards, The Pecos Kid, The Searcher and The Apache Wars Saga.
 The Sergeant series has been reviewed quite favorably by others so I don't need to chime in here after reading just one title, but I will say this: I'm two shy of completing my set and when I do I'm going to read all nine books back to back.

 Larkin's evocative cover painting for Austin Ferguson's aviation thriller Random Track To Peking (Bantam, 1982), may in fact be a tribute to his friend Lou Feck, who eight years earlier had produced the cover art on Ferguson's first aviation thriller, Jet Stream.
-Bob remarked that Lou could practically draw ships and planes to exact specification and scale without having to refer to resource materials.
-Bob's achievement suggests that he too has that same innate ability.
+Bob remarked that Lou could practically draw ships and planes to exact scale and specification without having to refer to resource materials.
+Bob's achievement here suggests that he too has that same innate ability.

 Austin K. Ferguson, Jr. (1941- 2010), or Beau, as he was often called, wrote about aviation with an insiders knowledge.
 He started working for United Airlines in 1966 as a commercial flight engineer on the DC-6, then the Boeing 727, and then in 1969 he became a co-pilot on the Boeing 727.
 He also wrote the screenplay for Mayday at 40,000 Feet!, a 1976 television movie based on his own 1974 novel Jet Stream.
 It featured, among others, David Janssen, Don Meredith and Christopher George.
 Ferguson was based at Kennedy Airport in New York for 20 years before finally retiring to spend time with his wife Linda, a former flight stewardess, and pursue his hobby as a master model builder of intricate clipper ships.

-Larkin's application of a silhouette to frame a montage is an element that he would use repeatedly in his cover art, and like here on King Cobra, always to spectacular effect.
+Larkin's use of a silhouette to frame action, like here on King Cobra, is an element he would use repeatedly in his artwork, and always spectacularly.

 William C. Mathews doesn't seem to have written anything after this novel, an action-oriented special-agent themed thriller which Avon published in 1983, but in all likelihood the name Mathews is merely a one-off pseudonym from an established grinder.

-Crossfire (No. 2, Avon, April, 1984): "Wells Fargo was having trouble getting gold across the Arizona Territory and Pinkerton's man Ash Tallman was out to stop the trouble, with a little hot lead.
+ASH TALLMAN 2, CROSSFIRE (Avon, April, 1984): 'Wells Fargo was having trouble getting gold across the Arizona Territory and Pinkerton's man Ash Tallman was out to stop the trouble, with a little hot lead.
 The gang was headed by a bad girl named Pearl, whose men stayed alive only if they kept a smile on Pearl's lips.
 Ash could handle Pearl, and he'd keep her boys in line with his fist or his gun.
 But he needed to find out who else was in on the deal, and that was a job for Ash's partner Vivian Valentine.
 Viv knew how to get the goods, and if that required a little play in the hay with a boozed up outlaw, she was willing, and very able.
-In fact, Vivian could always be counted on when Ash needed her... and Ash was never slow to show his gratitude."
+In fact, Vivian could always be counted on when Ash needed her... and Ash was never slow to show his gratitude.'

-The Wages of Sin (No. 3, Avon, May, 1984): "Some bad numbers on the rampage were shooting it out in a broken down one-horse town in Texas.
+ASH TALLMAN 3, THE WAGES OF SIN (Avon, May, 1984): 'Some bad numbers on the rampage were shooting it out in a broken down one-horse town in Texas.
 Before the whole town got wasted, the governor called for the Pinkertons.
 Ash Tallman and his partner Vivian Valentine figured some one was fueling the fires of the feud for his own good.
 The situation called for an undercover ploy that would get them right into the action.
 Ash came out swinging in the guise of a tough drifter, ready with his gun, and his charm with the ladies.
 Viv stole the show as the rousing evangelist, a luscious lady of the Lord, ready with her own satisfying salvation for any sinner who gave her what she was looking for.
-With their usual guts and guile, Ash and Vivian proved once again they could always get their man... and send him to his reward."
+With their usual guts and guile, Ash and Vivian proved once again they could always get their man... and send him to his reward.'

 The Blood Trilogy covers are bona fide masterpieces of montage illustration.
 They, like the aforementioned Ash Tallman covers, represent everything that's great about Larkin's work; his bold compositions and accurate sense of color and proportion and his ability to convey both action and mood.
 They also reveal Larkin's uncanny ability to draw one's attention to the smallest details of his montage without losing sight of its larger meaning, here being the portrait of a man of demonstrable action.
 It's illustration as absolute storytelling, and it's why I absolutely love this form of art above all others.

-Bloodtide (Book 2, Avon, February, 1985): "The woman with the despair in her eyes wanted Skipper Gould to find her husband.
+SKIPPER GOULD 2, BLOODTIDE (Avon, February, 1985): 'The woman with the despair in her eyes wanted Skipper Gould to find her husband.
 He had taken his lobster boat out to sea one chill Maine morning and disappeared.
 No boat.
 No body.
 No trace.
 Skipper Gould was editor of a small-town newspaper, now.
 But the woman came to him because of what Skipper had been: a covert U.S. agent in Southeast Asia... a highly skilled fighter in the deadliest combat unit America had ever trained.
-Skipper's instincts warned him that his search for the missing fisherman was sweeping him toward a giant maelstrom of evil and violence... an international conspiracy swirling around a nuclear power plant on a quiet Maine cove, a massive antinuke protest march, and a beautiful organizer whose luscious body could stop traffic... whose secrets could stop Skipper---dead."
+Skipper's instincts warned him that his search for the missing fisherman was sweeping him toward a giant maelstrom of evil and violence... an international conspiracy swirling around a nuclear power plant on a quiet Maine cove, a massive antinuke protest march, and a beautiful organizer whose luscious body could stop traffic... whose secrets could stop Skipper---dead.'

-I was unable to find much information about Jonathan Rubin other than the fact that he was born in New York in 1940, and served in Vietnam as a Special Forces sergeant from 1962 to 1964, working apparently among the Montagnards, but that also implies that this novel is based on first hand knowledge.
+I was unable to find much information about Jonathan Rubin other than the fact that he was born in New York in 1940, and served in Vietnam as a Special Forces sergeant from 1962 to 1964, working apparently among the Montagnards, but that also implies that this novel is based on first hand knowledge of the war.

-I'm a pretty good skier and can handle a weapon okay, but jeez, even in my prime I don't think I do what these guys are doing.
-Larkin's cover and stepback illustration for King of the Mountain (Bantam, 1985) are definitely two of the better snow scenes that I've ever found on a paperback cover.
-Larkin also produced the covers for the other five titles in the Dennison's War series, with three of them getting fantastic stepback illustrations just like this one.
+I'm a pretty good skier and can handle a weapon okay, but jeez, even in my prime I don't think I could do what these guys are doing.
+Larkin's cover and stepback illustration for King of the Mountain (Bantam, 1985) are definitely two of the better winter action scenes that I've ever found on a paperback cover.
+Larkin also produced the covers for the other five titles in the Dennison's War series, with three of them getting fantastic stepback illustrations just like the one here.

 Adam Lassiter is a pseudonym of Steven M. Krauzer (1948- 2009), a Missoula, Montana based writer who authored, co-authored, or edited, approximately 33 books.
 He has written for radio, television and the movies, and for many years he was a columnist with Outside Magazine, which by itself gets him the ole 'tip of the hat' from me.

-No paperback cover artist's resume can be truly complete without having represented the great American novelist and short story writer Louis L'Amour at least once, and Bantam gave Larkin two such golden opportunities.
+No paperback cover artist's resume can be truly complete without having represented the great American novelist and short story writer Louis L'Amour at least once, and Bantam gave Larkin two golden opportunities--and capitalize he did.

-Larkin produced all ten explosive covers for Dan Schmidt's Killsquad action series, written under the pen-name Frank Garrett.
+Larkin produced all ten explosive covers for Dan Schmidt's Killsquad action series, written under his pseudonym Frank Garrett.
 The novels follow a Dirty Dozen type strike force theme but held in contemporary times, and they were published by Avon between the years 1986 and 1988.
-Mob War, Number 10 in the series, has what I consider to be the best tagline of the bunch:
+Mob War, number 10 in the series, has what I consider to be the best tagline of the bunch:

 "HANGMAN AND HIS CUTTHROAT CREW GO AFTER A MOB PORN CZAR IN THE PLEASURE PITS OF VEGAS!"